D-Wave Two

+The D-Wave Two 512 qubit Vesuvius chip in the package, ready for cooling to near-absolute zero.
+At D-Wave's Canadian headquarters for their Board meeting.

 D-Wave Two (project code name Vesuvius) is the second commercially available quantum computer, and the successor to the first commercially available quantum computer, D-Wave One.
 Both computers were developed by Canadian company D-Wave Systems.
 The computers are not general purpose, but rather are designed for quantum annealing.
 Specifically, the computers are designed to use quantum annealing to solve a single type of problem known as quadratic unconstrained binary optimization.
 As of 2015, it was still debated whether large-scale entanglement takes place in D-Wave Two, and whether current or future generations of D-Wave computers will have any advantage over classical computers.

 Processor

 D-Wave Two has a QPU (quantum processing unit) of 512 qubits—an improvement over the D-Wave One series' QPUs of about 128 qubits The number of qubits can vary from chip to chip, due to variations in manufacturing.
 The increase in qubit count for the D-Wave Two was accomplished by tiling qubit pattern of the D-Wave One.
 This pattern, named chimera by D-Wave Systems, has a limited connectivity such that a given qubit can only interact with at most six other qubits.
 As with the D-Wave One, this restricted connectivity greatly limits the optimization problems that can be approached with the hardware.